 The stainless steel alloy has apparently been selected due to its strength and stability both on the launchpad and in space.
 It is intended that the exterior will not be painted, as the paint cannot survive the extremely high temperatures the Starship will experience, and so will be mirror polished helping reflect heat away from the craft.
 This outer skin will be further liquid cooled using liquid methane at critical points that will ensure the greatest temperatures.

-No doubt Elon will be in touch with DSM soon to order some of our Stainless Steel wash basins, perfect for the astronauts to keep squeaky clean during their long journey to Mars! (if they can find a way of keeping the water in the basins in zero gravity that is . . .)
+No doubt Elon will be in touch with DSM soon to order some of our Stainless Steel Hand Wash Basins, perfect for the astronauts to keep squeaky clean during their long journey to Mars! (if they can find a way of keeping the water in the basins in zero gravity that is . . .)